-- Sutton in Craven C of E VC Primary School has appropriate filters and monitoring to reasonably limit exposure to risks from the school's or college's IT system.
-In applying appropriate controls Sutton in Craven C of E VC Primary School considers the age range of their children, the number of children, how often they access the IT system and the proportionality of costs vs safeguarding risks; - The appropriateness of any filters and monitoring systems will be informed in part, by the risk assessment required by the Prevent Duty; - The Governing Body understands that whilst it is essential that they ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding; - The leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified: - Sutton in Craven C of E VC Primary School will apply the appropriate level of security protection and procedures in place, in order to safeguard our systems, staff and children.
-These arrangements will be reviewed periodically to ensure their effectiveness and to keep up-to-date with evolving cyber-crime technologies: and - Sutton in Craven C of E VC Primary School will carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.
+- Sutton CE has appropriate filters and monitoring to reasonably limit exposure to risks from the school's or college's IT system.
+In applying appropriate controls Sutton CE considers the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system, and the proportionality of costs vs safeguarding risks; - The appropriateness of any filters and monitoring systems will be informed in part, by the risk assessment required by the Prevent Duty; - The Governing Body understands that whilst it is essential that they ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding; - The leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified; - Sutton CE will apply the appropriate level of security protection and procedures in place, in order to safeguard our systems, staff and children.
+These arrangements will be reviewed periodically to ensure their effectiveness and to keep up-to-date with evolving cyber-crime technologies: and - Sutton CE will carry out an annual review of our approach to online safety, including in relation to filtering and monitoring, supported by an annual risk assessment that considers and reflects the risks their children face. - The Governing Body should review the Department of Education filtering and monitoring standards and discuss with IT staff and service providers what more needs to be done in meeting this standard. - The Governing Body should consider meeting the Cyber Security standards for Schools and Colleges